dell/openmanage-puppet/README.md

 # Get specific resource attribute
 puppet device --target node01-idrac -v --resource redfish_attribute AssetTag
 ```

-## Limitations

-At the moment, only vendors supported are Dell & HP.

-## Development

-Feel free to contribute your own vendor or enhancements.

-## Release Notes/Contributors/Etc. **Optional**

-The basis for this work was the excellent library redfish_client

 ## Support
 This code is provided as-is and currently not officially supported by Dell EMC.